The Ultimate Engagement Ring Buying Guide

-Color: While the ideal diamond is colorless, almost all diamonds have a yellow-brown tint.
+- Color: While the ideal diamond is colorless, almost all diamonds have a yellow-brown tint.
 Some are even entirely yellow or brown.
-Colorless diamonds are considered more valuable, but some prefer the stunning hue of a yellow diamond.
+Colorless diamonds are considered more rare, but some prefer the stunning hue of a yellow diamond.

 Shapes and Cuts

-The terms “shape” and “cut” are interchangeable, but nonetheless, they both are essential for the engagement ring’s look.
-There’s a fantastic variety of diamond cuts, so there’s something perfect for every taste.
-Here are some of the shapes we have at the Wedding Ring Shop.
+Shape and cut are both are essential for the engagement ring's look.
+There's a fantastic variety of diamond cuts, so there's something perfect for every taste.

-Round: Also known as the “brilliant” cut, these diamonds are more brilliant than others due to the placement and number of facets.
+- Round: Also known as the "brilliant" cut, these diamonds are more brilliant than others due to the placement and number of facets.
 Round cut diamonds are by far the most popular, making up a majority of all diamond sales.
-However, they are more expensive than other shapes due to the high demand.

 Find the Perfect Engagement Ring at the Wedding Ring Shop

-At the Wedding Ring Shop, our mission is to keep Hawaii couples in love and style.
-Our vast selection of today’s finest designer brands and an exceptional array of diamonds to choose from ensures that every visitor receives nothing but the best.
-In case you can’t find the exact setting in mind, create your own engagement ring with our talented goldsmiths and gemologists.
-When looking for your engagement ring be sure to check out 13 must asked questions to ask your jewelr when buying your ring!
-Call us at (808) 945-7766 and learn more about Hawaii’s most beautiful diamonds.
+At the Wedding Ring Shop, our mission is to keep Hawaii couples in love and style as we aim to be Hawaii's best engagement ring store. .
+Our vast selection of today's finest designer brands and an exceptional array of diamonds to choose from ensures that every visitor receives nothing but the best.
+In case you can't find the exact setting in mind, create your own engagement ring with our talented goldsmiths and gemologists.
+Call us at (808) 945-7766 and learn more about Hawaii's most beautiful diamonds.